 Photo: Nick Rutter

-Alena Lugovkina, former student of William Bennett OBE, is an outstanding young concert flautist, Associate of the Royal Academy of Music and Artist of the Altus Flutes.
+Alena Walentin (formerly Lugovkina), former student of William Bennett OBE, is an outstanding young concert flautist, Associate of the Royal Academy of Music and Artist of Altus Flutes.

 Alena is the recipient of numerous prizes, including first prizes at the British Flute Society’s Competition, International Flute Competition “Friedrich Kuhlau”(Germany) and Royal Academy of Music flute competition.
 She has also won several prestigious awards including the Worshipful Company of Musicians Award, the Hattori Foundation Award, The Leverhulme Trust Award, The Philharmonia MMSF Award, “Wolfson Foundation Award” and many other.